Hodge correlators: Feynman integral for the Hodge correlators

 To each internal vertex $v$ of $\Gamma$ of valency $|v|$ we assign a tensor $Q_{|v|}$.
 To each external vertex labeled by $i$ we assign a vector $f_i$.
 Taking the product over all vertices of $\Gamma$, we get a vector

 in the tensor product of $V^*$'s over the set of all flags of $G$.
 Further, let $B^{-1} \in S^2V$ be the inverse form to $B$.
 To each edge $e$ of the graph $\Gamma$ we assign a tensor $B^{-1}_e$ called the {\it propogator}.
-Then there is a vector in the the tensor product of $V$'s over the set of all flags of $G$:
+Then there is a vector in the the tensor product of $V$'s over the set of all flags, that is pairs (a vertex $v$, an edge $E$ incident to $v$), of $G$:

 Contracting these two vectors we get a complex number

 where for external vertices $i$ we put $Q_{|i|}:=f_i$. \begin{theorem} a) One has

 where ${\rm Aut}(\Gamma)$ denotes the group of automorphisms of $\Gamma$ which fix the external vertices.